FernanSoCar/QR_Code_Generator/README.md

 1. Launch the app by double-clicking the `app.exe` file.
 2. Use the interface to:
-   - Set the desired password length.
+   - Type the link
+   - File name
-   - Click the "Generate" button to create a random password.
+   - Click the "Generate" button to create a QR Code.

 ## Screenshots